susin-d/Cipher/README.md

-Of course!
-Here is the `README.md` content ready to be copied and pasted.

----

 # Cipher Converter: AI Subtitle Generator

 Cipher Converter is a sleek, single-file web application that automatically generates subtitle files (`.srt`) from audio or video sources.
 It leverages the power of the Hugging Face Inference API, specifically using OpenAI's Whisper model, to provide fast and accurate transcriptions with timestamps.